Current studies include:

 The Virtual Young Women's Initiative

-The virtual program provided educational and support materials for young women with breast cancer and their providers.
-The study compared a young women's intervention arm to a contact-time, physical activity intervention arm.
-Women in each arm were given
+The virtual program provided educational and support materials for young adults with breast cancer and their providers.
+The study compared a young patients' intervention arm to a contact-time, physical activity intervention arm.
+Patients in each arm were given

 a booklet, which included resource links, as well as access to a study website, which included videos from experts in the field.
 Print and website content was intended to help patients and their doctors understand and address the concerns of young